 What we’re doing to improve accessibility

-September to October 2020 – Implement technical updates to the website to ensure missing accessibility standards are met.
+- The implementation of technical updates to the website to ensure missing accessibility standards are met

-October to December 2020 – Resolve content issues that do not meet accessibility standards.
+- Resolving content issues that do not meet accessibility standards

 Preparation of this accessibility statement